Nabillera is looking for volunteer translators and editors!

 - The Editor-in-Cheif sends out an email to translators and checks who wants to translate poems, stories, or interviews for the following issue.

-- The Translators get 1.5 months to translate one short story or five poems.
+- The Translators get six weeks to translate one short story or five poems.
 For the time being, reviewers and copyeditors are contacted for availability.

-- The Editor-in-Chief and/or reviewers go through the drafts and discuss and revise the translations with the translators.
+- For three weeks, the Editor-in-Chief and/or reviewers go through the drafts and discuss and revise the translations with the translators.

 - The finalized drafts are sent to copyeditors.
 One copyeditor goes through one story, ten poems, or four interviews (subject to change).
-They are given 1 to 1.5 months.
+They are given four weeks.

 Please check the description below and send an email to Nabillera.Korea@gmail.com if you are interested.
 It is never too late to send an inquiry.
 Because every translator, editor, and other contributor has a different schedule, every position is based on a volunteer’s availability:

 - Humanities major preferred (especially English and/or Korean literature) but not required

 - Have a great command of English grammar and style.
 Note that this means much more than having native proficiency.
 You MUST be familiar with respectable literary works and know how to construct a sentence and a paragraph in a proper style.

 - Have experience translating Korean literature into English (or be able to show your ability to do so)

 - A native English speaker with advanced Korean proficiency (able to read modern Korean novels and poems in Korean and comprehend them fully)